Food safety: United Kingdom

-In the UK the Food Standards Agency is an independent government department responsible for food safety and hygiene across the UK.
+In the UK the Food Standards Agency is an independent government department responsible for food safety and hygiene across the England, Wales and Northern Ireland, while Food Standards Scotland is responsible for Scotland.
 They work with businesses to help them produce safe food, and with local authorities to enforce food safety regulations.
 In 2006 food hygiene legislation changed and new requirements came into force.
-The main requirement resulting from this change is that anyone who owns or run a food business in the UK must have a documented Food Safety Management System, which is based on the principles of Hazard Analysis Critical Control Point HACCP.
+The main requirement resulting from this change is that anyone who owns or run a food business in the UK must have a documented Food Safety Management System, which is based on the principles of Hazard Analysis Critical Control Point.
 Furthermore, according to UK legislation, food handlers and their supervisors must be adequately trained in food safety.
 Although food handlers are not legally obliged to hold a certificate they must be able to demonstrate to a health officer that they received training on the job, have prior experience, and have completed self-study.
-In practice, the self-study component is covered via a Food Hygiene & Safety certificate.
+In practice, the self-study component is covered via a food hygiene and safety certificate.
 Common occupations which fall under this obligation are Nannys, childminders, teachers, food manufacturers, chefs, cooks and catering staff.

 In early 2019, as part of US-UK negotiations to arrive at a trade deal prior to Brexit, the Trump administration asked the UK to eliminate its existing ban on chlorinated chicken, genetically modified plants and hormone-injected beef, products that the US would like to sell in the UK.